 Citizen Posse volunteers patrol the entire Walton County area and are equipped with retired patrol vehicles.
 The volunteers assist in funeral processions, festivals, fairs, neighborhood patrols and other events that typically require a deputy’s presence.
 The Citizen Posse Unit’s greatest contribution is assisting disabled motorists.
 Volunteers are able to provide someone who was involved in an accident with a ride home.
 The Citizen Posse are not sworn law enforcement officers and do not possess the power to arrest citizens.

-In November, 2013, the WCSO Posses received the Presidential Volunteer Service Award.
-In 2003, President George W. Bush worked with Congress to initiate the “Presidential Volunteer Service Award.”
-The award was for both individuals and groups who dedicated their time for the betterment of their community.
-The WCSO Posse was nominated for the award and received a gold medal for reaching over 4000 volunteer hours in 2013.
-The WCSO Posse is the first “sheriff’s group” presented the distinction in the State of Florida.
-The award is presented to groups in the following category: Health, Youth, Parks and Emergency.
-The WCSO Posse received the award in the “Emergency” category.
+In November, 2013, the WCSO Posse received the Presidential Volunteer Service Award, initiated by President George W. Bush in 2003.
+This award is for both individuals and groups who dedicated their time for the betterment of their community.
+The WCSO Posse was nominated for the award and received a gold medal for reaching over 4,000 volunteer hours in 2013.
+The WCSO Posse is the first “sheriff’s group” presented this distinction in the state of Florida.
+The award is honored to groups in the following category: health, youth, parks and emergency.
+The WCSO Posse received the award in the “emergency” category.

 Applications are available ONLINE as well as at the following locations:

 - Sheriff’s Office Administration Building: 752 Triple G Road, Defuniak Springs, Florida

 - Sheriff’s Office Substation: 133 Sheriff’s Drive, Santa Rosa Beach, Florida